From domain to data!

 This is the tip of the iceberg when it comes to SEO!
 But basically, choose your vocabulary, repeat it, but not too much and make sure your page descriptions make sense.
 Text content should be original and natural.

 It’s so very very, very, very, (very) important that your site works as well on mobile as it does on bigger screen devices.
-Check your analytics (Audience > Demographics > Mobile) and you’ll see what percentage of visitors to your site are browsing on mobile devices.
-It’s often more than half, depending on your audience.
-Many web designers now design for mobile first.
-So as you develop your site, at every step, test it on your phone.
+Often more than half of your site traffic is browsing on a small screen device – depending on your audience.
+As you develop your site, at every step, test it on your phone.

 10. Legal info